dotnet/docs/docs/standard/io/Pipelines.md

 In the first loop, `PipeWriter.GetMemory(int)`:

 * Is called to get memory from the underlying writer.
 * `PipeWriter.Advance(int)` is called to tell the `PipeWriter` how much data was written to the buffer.
 * `PipeWriter.FlushAsync` is called to make the data available to the `PipeReader`.

-In the second loop, the `PipeReader` consumes the buffers written to the `PipeWriter`.
+In the second loop, the `PipeReader` consumes the buffers written by `PipeWriter`.
 The buffers come from the Socket.
 The call to `PipeReader.ReadAsync`:

 * Returns a `ReadResult` which contains two important pieces of information: